monch1962/hoverfly-middleware-template/README.md

 #### Testing

 I tend to use Test-Driven Development (TDD) so I've made it easy to implement.
-You should be able to copy/paste/rename/change the `TestPayload1` test case in `main_test.go` to construct however many test cases you need to satisfy yourself that your middleware is functionally OK.
+You should be able to copy/paste/rename/change the `TestPayload1` test case in `middleware_test.go` to construct however many test cases you need to satisfy yourself that your middleware is functionally OK.

 When you've finished, you can run